jhu-cs-uima-sp19/Wander/README.txt

-Due to the unexpected departure of one of our group members, we had to modify some of the requirements for this project.
-So far, we have a launch activity that lets users start a new game or continue an existing game, as well as a main activity that is split into 3 tabs (map, current objective, objectives list).

-Map fragment - We had a lot of trouble with getting GPS to work, especially with tracking the current location of the device and dynamically updating the display.
-Currently, our map places a marker where the current objective is located, which can serve as a "hint" for the player, since they now have no idea where they are positioned on the map.
+Our app is a GPS based scavenger hunt game called Wander.
+The games contains three main screens that can be navigated to by the bottom menu of tabs.

+Map fragment - This screen displays a map of the user's current location using the Google Maps API.
+The user is displayed as the typical blue dot on the map and the objectives that the user successfully finds get marked by a pin.

 Current objective fragment - Shows an image of the current objective, along with a button for when the user finds the objective.
+When the user is close enough to the objective and they hit the button a pin is dropped on the map and the location is marked as found.
+The current objective can be set in the objective details in the objective list fragment.

 Objectives list fragment - Shows a randomized list of objectives for each game, and pressing an objective will display a new activity with more details.

-Eventually, we would like to implement a firebase databases to store all the objectives.
-This would allow us to dynamically update what objectives are found by the user when they click the found button.
-We would also be able to save a user's current game objectives.
+Hitting the set current button in the objective details upadates the current objective in the current objective fragment.

+Extra notes- The current radius is set at 20000 feet for finding a location for purposes of testing.
+This radius can be changed by editing the rad parameter of the verify distance method on line 65 of the CurrentObjectiveActivity java file.
+In the android device settings permission need to be given to our app to access the current location.The current GPS location of the virtualandroid devices is typically set to the Googleplex in
+California.
+This location can be edited in the extended controls of the virtual device.